Our news

 More and more parents, especially those in developing regions where the birth rate is escalating quickly, are adopting the use of disposable diapers.
 The challenge for diaper manufacturers is to make them as hygienic and comfortable as possible.

-The individual layers need to be light, with good breathability to stop babies becoming hot and sweaty, or getting a rash.
+The individual layers need to be light, with good breathability to stop babies from becoming hot and sweaty or getting a rash.

-Imerys is the leading worldwide supplier of high-performance minerals for breathable film for diapers.
-Its FilmLink® product is made from an exceptionally fine grade of wet ground calcium carbonate (GCC).
-Its circular and porous nature results in the optimum moisture vapor transmission rate (MVTR): air and water vapors pass through the film, but moisture stays in the diaper.
+Imerys is the leading worldwide supplier of high-performance minerals for the breathable film for diapers.
+Its FilmLink® product is made from an exceptionally fine grade of wet Ground Calcium Carbonate (GCC).
+Its circular and porous nature results in the optimum moisture vapour transmission rate (MVTR): air and water vapours pass through the film, but moisture stays in the diaper.

-With an aging population, the market for adult diapers, disposable underwear and pads has doubled in the past 10 years.
-More than 400 million adults worldwide – 300 million of which are women – suffer urinary incontinence, and it is estimated around half are too embarrassed to buy the products they need.
+With an ageing population, the market for adult diapers, disposable underwear and pads has doubled in the past 10 years.
+More than 400 million adults worldwide—300 million of which are women—suffer urinary incontinence, and it is estimated around half are too embarrassed to buy the products they need.
 But greater marketing efforts to remove the stigma of using them and the ease of online retail will see this market continue to grow.